Photo: Paul Davis

 Trish Thompson, Dharmacharya

 Trish Thompson, Chân An Định (True Concentration on Peace), the founder of the Loving Work Foundation, serves as its managing director.
-She has been living and building community in Viet Nam for over a decade, drawing on a lifetime of dedicated engagement in diverse cultures around the globe -- from "down under" New Zealand to the "roof of the world," Tibet.
+She has been living and building community in Viet Nam for almost two decades, drawing on a lifetime of dedicated engagement in diverse cultures around the globe -- from "down under" New Zealand to the "roof of the world," Tibet.
 A native South Carolinian (USA), she has lived in Europe and in Hawaii (soon after Hawaii achieved statehood), has traveled extensively for work and pleasure, and has done social work with communities of most of the ethnic minority groups in the U.S., including many of the Native American tribes in the "Lower 48" and Alaska, as well as populations in Puerto Rico, the American Virgin Islands, and the Pacific Island nations of Micronesia, the Marianas, and Samoa.

 Paul Davis, Order of Interbeing

-Vice President, Loving Work Foundation, and Retreat Co-Practice Leader
+Vice President, Loving Work Foundation

 Paul Davis, Chân Pháp Đường (True Hall of Merit) has been a student of Venerable Thích Nhất Hạnh (Thay) since the mid-'90s.
 In 1997, while attending his second retreat with Thay, he took refuge in the Three Jewels and the Five Mindfulness Trainings.
 Over the years, his practice deepened, and in 2008, he was ordained by Thay into the Order of Interbeing while on retreat in Hanoi.
 Being ordained in Hanoi had special significance for Paul; he was a Marine in Vietnam in 1966, the year Thay created the Order.
 Since the conclusion of the American War in Vietnam, he has returned to the country four times.
 In 2005, he was a member of the lay delegation which accompanied Thay on his return to Vietnam, after his exile in 1966.
 On both trips, with Thay and the Sangha, he traveled with Sr. Chan Khong to visit projects supported by Plum Village.